HarshitRSethi/CS50-2025-Solutions/readme.md

 - All programs and projects are made by me as a **personal learning project**.
 - All resources were gathered and implemented independently, with **zero external help**.
 - Solutions reflect my understanding at the time of completing each week.
-- Executables are included for convenience, but source code is the main reference.
+- Executables and datasets are included for convenience, but source code is the main reference.

 ---